-(3) In the Hammonasset River (Clinton, Killingworth, and Madison): Except as provided in [section 26-122-46(c)] subsection (c) of this section, downstream of the Hammonasset Dam (at the outlet of Hammonasset Reservoir) to the I-95 bridge the daily creel limit for any combination of trout [and charr] is two (2) and the minimum length for trout [and charr] shall be nine (9) inches.
+(3) In the Hammonasset River (Clinton, Killingworth, and Madison): Except as provided in section 26-122-46(c), downstream of the Hammonasset Dam (at the outlet of Hammonasset Reservoir) to the I-95 bridge the daily creel limit for any combination of trout [and charr] is two (2) and the minimum length for trout [and charr] shall be nine (9) inches.
 Possession of trout [or charr] less than nine (9) inches or possession of more than two (2) trout [or charr] on such waters or their shores is prohibited.
 There shall be no closed season for fishing downstream of the breached dam located approximately 300 feet above River Road.
 The daily creel limit for any combination of trout [and charr] is two (2) and the minimum length for trout [and charr] shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above River Road.
-Possession of trout [or charr] less than fifteen (15) inches or possession of more than two (2) trout [or charr] on such waters or their shores is prohibited.
+Possession of more than two (2) trout [or charr] on such waters or their shores is prohibited.